Expert Customer Support

 Preventing slips on steps and stairs

-Most accidents are preventable with appropriate high-grip flooring, especially in wet or icy working environments, such as factories or building sites.
+Most accidents are preventable with appropriate high-traction non-slip matting and flooring, especially in wet or icy working environments, such as factories or building sites.

 For example, anti-slip stair nosing helps maintain a safe working environment on steps and staircases by providing outstanding grip and high visibility for workers and visitors navigating your building.